brooksjoey/Daemon-Accord/README.md

 ## 🎯 Overview

-Accord Engine is a **policy-driven web automation platform** designed for enterprise deployment.
+Daemon Accord is a **policy-driven web automation platform** designed for enterprise deployment.
 Built with compliance controls, comprehensive audit logging, and production-ready workflows, it transforms web automation from a technical capability into a **governed, auditable business process**.

 **Key Differentiators:**
 - ✅ **Policy-Driven:** Not a scraping tool—full compliance controls and audit trails